ttu/json-flatfile-datastore/README.md

 Collection can be queried with LINQ by getting queryable from the collection with `AsQueryable` method.

-NOTE: `AsQueryable` returns __IEnumerable__, instead of IQueryable, because IQueryable doesn't support Dynamic types in LINQ queries.
+NOTE: `AsQueryable` returns `IEnumerable`, instead of `IQueryable`, because `IQueryable` doesn't support Dynamic types in LINQ queries.
 With this data store it won't matter as all data is already loaded into memory.

 `AsQueryable` LINQ query with dynamic data: